Property Valuation Tips: Real Estate Investing

 Similar, but not exactly the same, as the direct capitalization approach.
 It’s up to Andy’s best judgment which is the more appropriate and accurate calculation in this case.

-What flippers need to know about property valuation
+What fix and flip investors need to know about property valuation

 One of the first lessons for flippers learning how to invest in real estate is to invest based on hard numbers, not emotions.
-Specifically, they need an accurate estimate of their costs, and accurate estimate of the after-repair value (ARV).
+Specifically, they need an accurate estimate of their costs and an accurate estimate of the after-repair value (ARV).

 But most relevantly here, flippers need to be able to estimate the ARV accurately.

-For properties intended to be flipped to buy-and-hold income investors, investors and appraisers sometimes use the income approach since the property’s use will be generating income.
+For properties intended to be flipped to buy-and-hold income, investors and appraisers sometimes use the income approach since the property’s use will be generating income.
 It’s uncommon for flipped properties to require a cost method appraisal.

 Final word